boriskirov/text-string/README.md

 If text object/s is/are selected in Figma, the command will format them randomly with error type.

+### Storage size

+If text object/s is/are selected in Figma, the command will format them randomly with size in GB.

+### Host name

+If text object/s is/are selected in Figma, the command will format them randomly with a host name.

+### Android version

+If text object/s is/are selected in Figma, the command will format them randomly with an Android version.

+### iOS version

+If text object/s is/are selected in Figma, the command will format them randomly with an iOS version.

 ### Open Plugin

 Opens a modal with a list of options.
 Select a text object/s in figma and then click on one of the available options in the modal to convert them in a data specific type.
 Close the dialog by clicking on the close icon on the top right corner.